-Falsifying documents involves tampering with written or electronic records to misrepresent the reality of the situation.

-Falsifying Attendance Records

-Forging a signature

-Scanning a student's ID when they are not present

-Falsifying an "absence excuse" note or document when an absence has occurred.

-Using someone else's clicker to sign them in when they're not looking.

-Signing in on attendance sheet and then leaving class
+- Falsifying documents involves tampering with written or electronic records to misrepresent the reality of the situation. - Falsifying Attendance Records - Forging a signature - Scanning a student's ID when they are not present - Falsifying an "absence excuse" note or document when an absence has occurred. - Using someone else's clicker to sign them in when they're not looking. - Signing in on attendance sheet and then leaving class

-Nursing examples of falsifying documents: Documenting care that has not been provided.
-Fabricating assessments that have not been completed.
+Nursing examples of falsifying documents:

-Fabricating assessments that have not been completed.

-Verifying that a drug was "wasted" when not actually witnessed.

-Falsifying any clinical record or document.
+- Documenting care that has not been provided. - Fabricating assessments that have not been completed. - Verifying that a drug was "wasted" when not actually witnessed. - Falsifying any clinical record or document.